Planning a trip to Thailand? Great! The Thailand travel tips below will help you do just that.

-This laid-back province is home to Thailand’s second biggest city, Chiang Mai, and is popular with those who want to get out into nature.
+This laid-back province is home to Thailand’s second-biggest city, Chiang Mai, and is popular with those who want to get out into nature.
 It offers great trekking through lush forests, past mighty waterfalls, and you’ll even find Thailand’s tallest mountain, Doi Inthanon here.
-It’s great for trekking, and worth the approximately 11-hour bus journey from Bangkok.
+It’s great for trekking, and you can even visit an elephant retirement home there.

 The province of Surat Thani is beautiful, but the main reason many tourists visit Surat Thani is the three islands in the Thai Gulf.
 Ko Pha Ngan is a hedonist’s paradise, famous for its full moon parties, which are a stark contrast to the many yoga retreats on the island.
 Ko Tao is scuba diving heaven, and Ko Samui is known for its white sand beaches and turquoise waters.

 Thailand’s largest island has long been one of the most-visited places in Thailand.
 It offers something for every kind of tourist.
 Phuket city on the main island is a hedonist’s dream, with great nightlife, food, and plenty more.
-However, the island is also home to tropical beaches where you can lose yourself and get away from the bright lights and noise of civilization for a little bit.
+However, the island is also home to an elephant sanctuary you can visit and tropical beaches where you can lose yourself and get away from the bright lights and noise of civilization for a little bit.
+To get the most out of your visit, consider a small group tour of Phuket's highlights.

 The home of the infamous death railway (from the Bridge over the River Kwai), this region welcomes many day-trippers from Bangkok who want to visit this historical relic.
 There’s more to the region than that though – try camping overnight at Erawan waterfalls to get a slice of nature in this beautiful province.